Lucroy's hit in 11th inning sends A's past Giants 4-3 | WHIZ News

 The Giants tied the score in the ninth when Alen Hanson reached on a wild pitch after striking out against All-Star closer Blake Treinen and scored on Hunter Pence’s double that rolled into San Francisco’s bullpen down the right-field line.

-Oakland manager Bob Melvin asked for a review for possible interference after replays showed right fielder Stephen Piscotty running into a chair held by Giants reliever Mark Melancon.
+Melvin asked for clarification for possible interference after replays showed right fielder Stephen Piscotty running into a chair held by Giants reliever Mark Melancon.
 After a short review, the call on the field was confirmed.

+“It’s always been a little sketchy down there with the chairs being moved and guys sitting outside of that area,” Melvin said.
+“I was looking for some sort of interference and the rule is unless it was intentional, you play it.”

 Brandon Belt hit his 14th home run for San Francisco.